secondo-database/secondo/WebUI/README.md

   position — clearer when many objects move at once), or `both`.
 The layer's **point radius** sizes the position dots and **line width** sizes the trail, so those style controls now affect moving objects too, not just static ones.
+- **Layer name** (per layer, in the style editor): a layer is auto-named after the query that produced it, which is provenance rather than a legend.
+The `name` field renames it; the original command stays as the row's tooltip, and clearing the field restores the auto-name.
+The new name follows the layer everywhere — the row, the selection details header, the value plots and the `_layer` stamp in a GeoJSON export.
+- **Point icon** (per layer, in the style editor): points and moving-object positions draw as a circle by default; the `icon` dropdown swaps in a symbol (`bus`, `rail`, `car`, `restaurant`, …) tinted with the layer's colour, so a trains layer and a buses layer are distinguishable by shape and not by colour alone.
+The **point radius** still sizes them.
+The icons are [Maki](https://github.com/mapbox/maki) (CC0-1.0, drawn for cartography at small sizes); `layers/icons.ts` rasterises the offered subset into one PNG atlas at first use and hands it to deck.gl, and offering another of Maki's 215 icons is one import plus one entry there.
 - Internal keys (`_attr`, `_layer`) are hidden from the map tooltip and the selection details panel.
 - **View fitting & zoom controls:** the map view is controlled and auto-fits to